 In short, the lawyers argued that the client actually had no intent to cause the death of another human being, despite having been convicted of murder.
 Furthermore, the client had not acted with “reckless indifference to human life,” which was an element of the legal standard.

-The firm manager, Dionne Parker, quickly distributed the decision around to the firm’s employees when it arrived in the mail.
+The firm manager quickly distributed the decision around to the firm’s employees when it arrived in the mail.
 And of course, the client and his family were informed of the great news and sent a copy of their own.

-For further questions about this case or other criminal appeals cases across the country, call one of the firm’s attorneys at (866) 716-2805.
+For further questions about this case or other criminal appeals cases across the country, call one of the firm’s attorneys or staff members at (866) 716-2805.